 When can a child be fit with hearing aids?

-Infants as early as 4 weeks old can be fit with amplification such as hearing aids and assistive devices.
+Infants as early as 4 weeks old can be fit with hearing aids and assistive devices that amplify sound, or make it louder.

-Recent research indicates that children identified with hearing loss who receive services before they are 6 months old develop language (spoken or signed) on par with children who can hear well.
+Research has shown that children with hearing loss who receive services before they are 6 months old develop language (spoken or signed) as well as children who can hear well.

 What is early intervention?